Fancy-footed students at PS 197 are now also heart heroes after raising close to $5,000 for the American Heart Association with a jump-a-thon.

 A post-benefit ceremony honored some of the top fundraisers with medals.
 They included “heart heroes” Bradon and Jared Berstein, who raised $250 each; Riley Felicien with a $735 haul; and Quinton Torrence, who managed to get $555 in pledges.

-The well-heeled bunch was well-focused while jumping, said teacher Lucille Mauro, who runs the annual benefit.
+The well-heeled bunch was also well-focused while jumping, according to teacher Lucille Mauro, who runs the annual benefit.

-“They were jumping in the memory of someone they had lost, or for someone they know who has heart disease.”
+“They were jumping in the memory of someone they had lost, or for someone they know who has heart disease,” she said.

 ©2011 Community News Group